 If cancer is not detected early, it grows silently and aggressively, and then leads to advanced stages.
 A full-blown metastatic cancer (cancer spread to other organs) becomes difficult to treat.

-Majority of women miss rather ignore some less serious and common warning signs and symptoms of cancer.
+The majority of women miss rather ignore some less serious and common warning signs and symptoms of cancer.
 The symptoms are either subtle or look similar to the symptoms of some common stomach problems.
 Therefore, it’s quite natural for women to miss such warning signs.

 There are some factors that hinder a timely diagnosis of ovarian cancer in women.